How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 This Holidays4Dogs article will discover some incredible facts about how well dogs can smell.
 You may wonder how interesting a dog’s nose could be – surely they are just pretty good at sniffing out treats?
 However, there are some surprising feats a dog can achieve with his nose and some are truly astounding.
 Read on to find out more.

 Compared to a human’s six million olfactory receptors, a dog has a whopping 300 million.
 In addition, the part of a dog’s brain that is responsible for processing these smells is about forty times greater than a person.
-It is little wonder then, that while humans generally interpret the world primarily through sight, a dog understands the world around him, by taking information from things he smells.
+It is little wonder then, that while humans generally interpret the world primarily through sight, a dog understands the world around them, by taking information from things they smell.

 Pheromones.

-Dogs don’t just smell basic scents like food cooking – they both produce and detect pheromones by smell.
+Dogs don’t just smell basic scents like food cooking.
+They both produce and detect delicate pheromones by smell.
 This is one of the main ways dogs communicate with one another.
 The pheromones that each dog gives off, is capable of producing all sorts of behaviour responses by other canines.

 What’s more, some of these pheromones can be detected by dogs over long distances.
 They are picked up by the vomeronasal organ, or Jacobson’s organ, located in the roof of the dog’s mouth.